Dividing a Business Interest During a Divorce

 June 19, 2019

-In a Maryland divorce, your marital business would be handled according to a theory of equitable division.
-That means a judge would consider various aspects, such as your respective contributions to the business, to make a fair split.
+In a Maryland divorce, your marital business is handled according to a theory of equitable division.
+That means a judge considers various aspects, such as your respective contributions to the business, in order to make a fair split.
 This is opposed to some states, including Texas, California and Wisconsin, that would instead divide property 50/50.

 There are many things that could have an effect regarding dividing up your company besides your individual contributions.
 Please read on for a brief discussion of various scenarios and important concepts that could be relevant to your case.
 This is not specific legal advice.
 In fact, this general information should show the diversity of divorce options and the value of individual analysis of each case.